hack-ink/subalfred/doc/src/user/cli/track-updates.md

 Currently, its output is a markdown.
 You can copy and paste it to create a new issue manually.

 Moreover, there is an open [StackExchange question](https://substrate.stackexchange.com/questions/5884/how-to-play-with-the-substrate-labels/5903#5903).
 When paritytech finishes the refactoring of the labels.

+Also, there are some discussion about this command [here](https://github.com/w3f/Grant-Milestone-Delivery/pull/629).

 This command will provide a categorized update list.
 You can easily focus on specific parts.
 ```sh
 export GITHUB_TOKEN=OMITTED